cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> Well deserved vacations for the @Obeo_Corp team.
+> Well deserved vacations for the [Obeo](https://www.obeosoft.com/) team.
 We're closing an exciting year filled with success, twists and hard work.
 No doubt the commitment and energy of everyone made a huge difference.
 Thanks folks!!
 >
 > <video preload="none" controls><source src="{{ site.url }}/media/1076221840132112385-Du-CDSvWsAAQls3.mp4">Your browser does not support the video tag.</video>